azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 After ATS_4_WorkItemScheduler completes pushing the messages in the queue, WorkItemProcessor will get autotrigged, start processing scan and push scan results in storage account and LA workspace.

+ **iii) AutoUpdater Functions:**

+ Timer based function app to automatically update other function apps(Metadataaggregator and WorkItemProcessor) and azure web service app(UI and API).
+User has the option to configure AutoUpdater settings like isAutoUpdateOn(user wants to auto update with new releases), VersionType(user wants to install the latest release/stable release/specific version).

+> **Note:** If you want specific version to be installed, you have to change **isAutoUpdateOn** to **false** after installing the required version through the app settings configuration.
+Our AutoUpdater is robust enough to handle different configuration for each function apps or web service app.

 ## Log Analytics Visualization